offbynull/actors/README.md

  * TimerGateway -- Echoes back messages after a certain duration of time.
  * DirectGateway -- Allows normal Java code to interface with actors/gateways.
- * VisualizerGateway -- Displays 2D directed graphs.
- * UdpGateway -- Sends and receives messages over UDP.
  * LogGateway -- Logs messages to SLF4J.
  * RecorderGateway -- Saves incoming messages to a file.
  * ReplayerGateway -- Replays messages saved by a RecorderGateway.

-Gateways run in their own isolated thread / threadpools.
+ * VisualizerGateway -- Displays 2D directed graphs (in visualizer project).
+ * UdpGateway -- Sends and receives messages over UDP (in network project).

 #### Differences